 Estimated value: Priceless!
 In excess of $15,000,000

 The 1838 Proof Eagle is the rarest Ten-Dollar gold piece ever struck.
 Only 3 examples of this coin were produced.
 It is a first year type coin.
 One example is in the Smithsonian and only TWO can be owned privately.
-This coin was owned by King Farouk of Egypt, John Jay Pittman (for over 40 years) and was brokered by PCAG, Inc in 2015 for over $2 Million and then again in 2018 for just shy of $3 Million netting a profit in the hundreds of thousands.
+This coin was owned by King Farouk of Egypt and John Jay Pittman for over 40 years.
+PCAG, Inc. sold this ultra-rare 1838 Proof Eagle in 2015 for over $2 Million and then again in 2018 for just shy of $3 Million netting a profit in the hundreds of thousands.

 Estimated value: $5,000,000

 The 1851-O Proof is a mysterious coin indeed.
 It’s UNIQUE, only one.
 Sold in 2008 for $374,000, this coin is a favorite for anyone interested the best.